 - Clipping Bleach Tie Dying – use one or multiple clips or clothes pins to hold the fabric in place to create a fun design

 Learn more about the supplies need to make a bleach dye shirt designs below.

-To reverse tie-dye (take the color out) aka bleach dying you’ll only need a few materials!
+To reverse tie-dye (take the color out) aka bleach dying, you’ll only need a few materials!
 Scroll on down to learn how to tie dye with bleach!